 If I had to choose my favourite London hotel restaurant Theo Randall at the InterContinental London Park Lane would be a very strong contender.
 Located in the heart of London’s Mayfair Theo’s restaurant consistently serves wonderful Italian cuisine, food that made me a fan from the first time I visited.

 I’ve been eating regularly at Theo Randall’s restaurant since he took up residence at Mayfair’s InterContinental nearly a decade ago.
 I still remember my first visit, excited at the prospect but slightly nervous about entrusting my evenings dining to a new chief.
-I remember leaving the restaurant that evening thinking I’d eaten the best fried squid I’d ever tasted and that I needed far more of Mr Randall’s lemon tart in my life.
+I remember leaving the restaurant that evening thinking I’d eaten the best fried squid I’d ever tasted and that I needed far more of Mr. Randall’s lemon tart in my life.
 Many years have since gone by and slices of lemon tart passed my lips, the excitement of a visit to Theo’s remains but any sense of apprehension has long since disappeared.

-The restaurant itself is a enjoyable place to eat, contemporary in design with views of the kitchen through a large window.
+The restaurant itself is an enjoyable place to eat, contemporary in design with views of the kitchen through a large window.
 I always enjoy getting a table just behind the bar so I can see the chefs go about their work.
 A special mention has to go to the staff who despite all the awards and accolades the restaurant has attained over the years still maintain a friendly informal atmosphere.
 There’s little pomp at Theo Randall at the InterContinental, just damn fine Italian food.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.